 Gaussian Mixture Model – [download]

-A Gaussian Mixture Model (GMM) is a parametric probabilistic model for representing normally distributed sub-populations within a population.
+A Gaussian Mixture Model (GMM) is a parametric probabilistic model for representing sub-populations within a population.
 GMMs can be used for clustering data and approximating multi-modal probability distributions.
 This code contains two algorithms for fitting a GMM to a data set.
 The algorithms are known as Expectation-Maximization, and Variational Inference.
 Demo:

 Relevant publication: C. M. Bishop; “Pattern Recognition and Machine Learning”, Springer, 2006